Special Event Street Closure Application

 Community Non-Profit Events

-Community Non-Profit Event permits are intended for small- to medium-sized events, sponsored by community serving non-profits and similar entities, that bring the community together for celebrations and activities and that are free and open to the public.
-Eligible events can apply for special event street closure permits at a reduced fee.
-Please email us at SpecialEvents@sfmta.com with a detailed description of the planned event, including proposed location, all activities, and expected attendance, and we will assess your eligibility.
+Community Non-Profit Event permits are intended for small- to medium-sized events with no commercial components, sponsored by community serving non-profits and similar entities, that bring the community together for celebrations and activities and that are free and open to the public.
+Eligible events can apply for a special event street closure permit at a reduced fee.
+We will assess your eligibility for the reduced fee when reviewing your application.

 Applications for street fairs must be submitted at least 90 days in advance.
 However, because of the scope and complexity of street fairs, potential additional permits and processes involved, and demands they make on City agencies for review and staffing, if you are considering applying for a new street fair, you should contact us well in advance – at least six months – to discuss feasibility and logistics.